English Teaching Job In China, Guangzhou

 Moving To My Experiences In China

-Then we moved on from there to start to talk about my time in China.
+Then we moved on to talk about my time in China.

 I said, “Because I knew I was coming back to live in Australia.
 I didn’t believe I was going to return to China.
-I told them that I would be happy to stay in Hampson for three months.”
+I told them that I would be happy to stay in Hampson as an English teacher for three months.”

 Experiences With Hampson